akashchakroborty/isRedBlueColorable/README.md

-# Is Graph reb blue colorable.
+# Is Graph red blue colorable?
 >  The user can enter a graph in a textarea by typing some paths (a word is a node, a dash an edge and a new line or a comma a separation between paths).
 The application then tells if the graph is red-blue colorable.
 The condition is two connected nodes never have the same color, and the graph is a connected graph.

 ## Installing